 - Water Aid delivered in partnership with Netball PNG to promote water and sanitation messages and increase women’s leadership through sports associations.

-Pacific Women Shaping Pacific Development
+PNG Gender Program: Pacific Women Shaping Pacific Development

-Up to $58 million, 2012-2022
+Up to $78 million, 2012-2022

 Pacific Women Shaping Pacific Development (Pacific Women) is a Pacific regional program, with individual plans developed for each country.
 It aims to improve the political, economic and social opportunities of Pacific women and supports countries to meet the commitments they made in the Pacific Leaders’ Gender Equality Declaration.
 Through this initiative, Australia is partnering with Papua New Guinean women and men to:

-- combat and prevent violence against women and support survivors of violence: For example, Australia is supporting UNDP and the Government of PNG to strengthen national coordination, implementation and monitoring mechanisms for zero tolerance of family and sexual violence.
+- Combat and prevent violence against women and support survivors of violence: for example, Australia is supporting UNDP and the Government of PNG to strengthen national coordination, implementation and monitoring mechanisms for zero tolerance of family and sexual violence.

-- promote economic opportunities for women: For example, Australia is supporting the International Finance Corporation (IFC) to improve the economic empowerment of women in partnership with the private sector – including through improving opportunities for women farmers in PNG.
+- Promote economic opportunities for women: for example, Australia is supporting the International Finance Corporation (IFC) to improve the economic empowerment of women in partnership with the private sector – including through improving opportunities for women farmers in PNG.

-- promote opportunities for women to take up leadership roles at all levels of society: Australia is supporting the Inclusive Development in Post-Conflict Bougainville (IDIB) project to empower Bougainville women and to increase their capacity for leadership, community organisation and project management.
+- Promote opportunities for women to take up leadership roles at all levels of society: Australia is supporting the Inclusive Development in Post-Conflict Bougainville (IDIB) project to empower Bougainville women and to increase their capacity for leadership, community organisation and project management.